jwoLondon/30dayMapChallenge/d04Hexagons.md

 [project linework](http://www.projectlinework.org) provides some hexagonal basemaps that could be used.

-Or perhaps a more oblique reference to hexagons such as Benzine pollution?
+Or perhaps a more oblique reference to hexagons such as Benzene pollution?

 ## General Election 2017 Runners Up